 Preparing to Arrive

 You will need to make your own travel arrangements to Australia.
-Your affiliated college will notify you regarding how soon before the start of Overseas Student Orientation.
-You should arrive to allow enough time for settling-in, adjusting to the climate and overcoming jet-lag.
-There are number of things you need to consider before and after your arrival.
-Please visit studyinaustralia.gov.au for more information.
+Your affiliated college will notify you regarding how soon before the start of Overseas Student orientation you should arrive to allow enough time for settling-in, adjusting to the climate and overcoming jet-lag.
+There are a number of things you need to consider before and after your arrival.

 After Your Arrival